spamegg1/reviews/README.md

 - Prioritize math.
 Math is the root of all the thinking patterns and the concepts.
 - Stop endlessly comparing different resources and trying to find the "best" resource.
 Pick a good resource, and go with it.
 Don't worry about minuscule differences, or "what I will be missing out".
 - It's all about doing what you don't want/like to do.
 (Just like life in general) It's very difficult and usually not all that pleasant.
 - Don't worry about time.
+Don't take the provided "time estimates" seriously, they don't mean anything.
+They are usually huge underestimations or huge overestimations.
 - Avoid instant gratification.
 - Understand both positive and negative reinforcement, and use them both to your advantage.
 - Don't rely on search engines, go to proper resources.
 Accessing *information* in millions of little bits and pieces don't lead to long-term *knowledge*.
 The human brain needs to "chunk" bits of info by connecting them together into a meaningful whole.
 Relying too heavily on web searches works against this.